A detailed comparison of HALCON vs. Cognex VisionProNew updated information on 05/02/18

 Many times we are asked how MVTec HALCON compares to Cognex VisionPro.
 Having worked extensively with Cognex VisionPro for 10+ years, we can provide a thorough analysis for you.

 MVTec HALCON strengths: A significantly larger and powerful 2D and full scope 3D machine vision library at a significantly lower run time license price.
-HALCON supports 5 times the number of image acquisition devices, provides higher bit depth image processing, GPU acceleration, support for Windows, MAC OS X, & Linux and several embedded platforms, and ongoing support for COM, .NET, Native C, C#, C++, & Delphi programming.
+HALCON supports 5 times the number of 2D and 3D image acquisition devices, provides higher bit depth image processing, GPU acceleration, support for Windows, MAC OS X, & Linux and several embedded platforms, and ongoing support for COM, .NET, Native C, C#, C++, & Delphi programming.
+HALCON also supports Deep Learning Technology for OCR tools and generic visual inspection.
 MVTec's only focus is Machine Vision for PC and embedded vision processing with total hardware independence.
 HALCON has very large and distinct advantages in their 3D vision technology and application capabilities over Cognex VisionPro.

 MVTec HALCON weaknesses: Small market share in North America, longer learning curve for non-programmers, simpler applications can take longer to deploy, higher cost Software Development Package price than VisionPro, lack of tools for US Postal barcodes.